If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 Be the change you want to see in your marriage!

-If your husband isn’t suffering from deeper underlying psychological problems, this can be just the trick.
+If your husband isn’t suffering from deeper underlying psychological problems, this can be just the thing.

 You may have to swallow some pride to do this when you’re not receiving an adequate amount of love in return.
 But it’s for the good of your marriage – and it can often inspire your partner to reciprocate your affection.